afoerster/blog/_posts/2017-07-09-raft-log-replication.md

 Raft assumes a single leader.
 All requests are served through this leader.
 If a follower receives a request, it will route the request back to the leader.
 When a request is received by the leader, the leader appends records to its own log, then send append requests to followers.

-Append request contains at least:
+The append request contains at least:
 - term number
 - previous log entry index
 - state machine command